supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

 ## Lab objectives
  In this lab, you will perform the following:
- - Create a hunting query
+ - Task 1: Create a hunting query
- - Create a NRT query rule
+ - Task 2: Create a NRT query rule
- - Create a Search
+ - Task 3: Create a Search

 ## Estimated timing: 40 minutes